frederic-perez/AmE-dictionary/data/dictionary.md

 __a bit of a stretch__ _idiom_ A mild exaggeration beyond the truth or what is likely the case.
 __a bit out of it__ _idiom_ Feeling somewhat disoriented, phased, or out of touch with the world; spaced out. _Sorry I'm rambling so much tonight, I've been feeling a bit out of it lately._
 __a catch__ _idiom_ __1__ A spectacular find, as in dating or marriage. __2__ A golden discovery, as in a bargain or business deal.
+__a dime a dozen__ _idiom_ Ubiquitous; so abundant or common as to hold little or no value. _In Los Angeles, waiters trying to become famous actors are a dime a dozen._
 __a drop in the bucket__ _idiom_ :two: A very small amount when compared to something else.
 __a falling out__ _idiom_ A severe quarrel or disagreement, especially one that leads to a temporary or permanent end of a relationship.
 __a fine state of affairs__ _idiom_ A situation that has gone wrong and is very problematic.
 The term is an instance of irony or sarcasm.